-11.1 User Authentication and Identity Management
+19.1 User Authentication and Identity management

-In MetalK8s, user authentication and identity management are driven by the integration of kube-api server and Dex, an OpenID Connect (OIDC) provider.
+Identity management and user authentication in MetalK8s is driven by the integration of kube-apiserver and Dex (an OIDC provider).

-Kubernetes API enables OIDC as one authentication strategy (it also supports certificate-based authentication) by trusting Dex as an OIDC provider.
+Kubernetes API enables OpenID Connect (OIDC) as one authentication strategy (it also supports certificate-based authentication) by trusting Dex as an OIDC Provider.